 Why are licenses required for buying, distributing, or processing shellfish?

-Molluscan shellfish, such as clams and oysters, can filter contaminants, including bacteria, viruses, and toxins from the marine waters where they grow.
-Contaminants can then be concentrated to higher levels than were present in the marine water, which can cause illness when consumed.
-The Oregon Department of Agriculture (ODA) classifies shellfish growing area waters and licenses shellfish growers, harvesters, dealers and processors.
+Molluscan shellfish, such as clams and oysters, can filter contaminants, including bacteria, viruses and toxins, from the marine waters where they grow.
+Molluscan shellfish can concentrate contaminants to higher levels than when they were in the marine water, which can cause illness when consumed.
+The Oregon Department of Agriculture (ODA) evaluates shellfish areas and licenses shellfish growers, harvesters, dealers and processors.
 ODA evaluates each area for water quality and pollution sources.
 Areas that meet water quality and pollution source criteria are then classified for commercial harvest.
 Areas that are not evaluated or fail to meet the criteria are prohibited for commercial shellfish harvest.

 Who must be licensed?